GeorgeMC2610/GeorgeMC2610/README.md

 The game is called "Paternitree" and is [available for download][ggj download link].
 Feel free to give us feedback!

-I am currently reworking this game in my [GitLab Account][].
-Check out the repository and [download the reworked version of the game][]!
+I am currently reworking this game in my [GitLab Account][paternitree gitlab].
+Check out the repository and [download the reworked version of the game][reworked paternitree download]!

 ![paternitree][paternitree icon]